A hiker using the safety chains to climb the narrow, steep red rock ridge of the Angels Landing trail in Zion National Park.

 Shuttle Accessible: Yes

+Scout Lookout serves as a key waypoint and popular resting spot before the final ascent, offering a scenic view and a chance to catch your breath.
 The true test for most guests will be the chains.
-To get to the Angel’s Landing peak, you’re going to need to walk atop a narrow rocky walkway with sheer cliffside on both sides of you.
-You have chains to hold onto, but if you are afraid of heights, you may want to avoid this one.
+To get to the Angel’s Landing peak, you’re going to need to walk atop a narrow spine—a rocky ridgeline with sheer cliffside on both sides of you.
+You have chains to hold onto, which assist hikers in safely navigating the exposed and technical sections of the trail.
+The last half mile is the most challenging and thrilling part of the hike, featuring the narrow spine, chains, and dramatic drop-offs that make hike Angels Landing such a legendary adventure.
+If you are afraid of heights, you may want to avoid this one.
 The canyon view at the end though is absolutely stunning, and you’ll have the bragging rights to know you made it through the toughest trail Zion has to offer.

 To hike this one, you’ll need a canyoneering permit.
 Enroll in the permit lottery so you don’t miss out.
 Angels Landing information